 TNGA: Meet the 2019-2020 Toyota RAV4

-It seems only fitting that the 2019 Toyota RAV4, the fifth generation of America’s best-selling crossover, was launched in New York.
-RAV4 sales doubled from 2012 to 2017, and by the end of March 2018, it was the best-selling vehicle in America — other than pickups.
+It seems only fitting that the fifth-generation Toyota RAV4, America’s best-selling crossover, was launched in New York, one of its best sales areas.
+RAV4 sales doubled from 2012 to 2017, and by the end of March 2018, it was the best-selling vehicle in America, other than pickups.

 |2018 RAV4||2019-2020 RAV4|

 2019-2020 RAV4 powertrain: engines, transmissions, all wheel drive